BVLC/caffe/docs/model_zoo.md

 Dropbox also works fine (tip: make sure that `?dl=1` is appended to the end of the URL).

 - `scripts/download_model_binary.py <dirname>`: downloads the `.caffemodel` from the URL specified in the `<dirname>/readme.md` frontmatter and confirms SHA1.

-## Tasks

-x get the imagenet example to work with the new prototxt location x make wiki page for user-submitted models
-- add flickr model to the user-submitted models wiki page x make docs section listing bvlc-distributed models
-- write the publish_model_as_gist script
-- write the download_model_from_gist script